Ordering & Purchasing

 Our curriculum is designed to be flexible and meet the needs of each child.
 However, as a rule of thumb, it can be used by children from as young as four years old up to seven years old.
 We offer the ABC Test (mentioned above) to assist in deciding when and how to apply Foundation Year.

-Do you have any suggestions for how to download the winzip files?
+Do you have any suggestions for how to download the WinZip files?
 We do not have that software.

 Nearly every computer can open zipped files, or something like it.
-You save the file to your computer, select the file and right click.
+To save the file to your computer, select the file and right click.
 You will see “Open with…”, click that and choose whatever your computer uses, such as “compressed files”.